MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 * talk about installation options (bluemix/devkit)?
 * talk about the new console?<br/>
 * add instructions to register the apps and adapters to test the migration<br/>
-* work on page UX
+* work on page UI
 * update links to GA-links for the KC links
 * add "learn more" links to tutorials
 </div>